fstromback/mymake/README.md

 - `exceute`: yes or no, telling if mymake should execute the program after a successful compilation.
 This can be overridden on the commandline using `-e` or `-ne`.
 - `showTime`: yes or no, telling if mymake should show the total compilation time when done (not implemented).
-- `pch`: the precompiled header file name that should be used (currently only on Windows).
+- `pch`: the precompiled header file name that should be used.
+If you are using the default configuration, you only need to set this variable to use precompiled headers.
+If you are using `#pragma once` in gcc, you will sadly get a warning that seems impossible to disable (it is not a problem when precompiling headers).
-- `pchFile`: the name of the compiled version of the file in `pch` (currently only on Windows).
+- `pchFile`: the name of the compiled version of the file in `pch`.
-- `pchCompile`: command line for compiling the precompiled header file (currently only on Windows).
+- `pchCompile`: command line for compiling the precompiled header file.
+- `pchCompileCombined`: if set to yes, `pchCompile` is expected to generate both the pch-file and compile a .cpp-file.
 - `preBuild`: array of command-lines that should be executed before the build is started.
 Expands variables.
 - `postBuild`: array of command-lines that should be executed after the build is completed.
 Expands variables.
 - `compile`: array of command lines to use when compiling files.
 Each command line starts with a pattern